• Skip to primary navigation

 • CJ Foods Soybean paste – this korean soybean paste is similar to Japanese miso paste.
 Its earthy, salty, little bitter and great for stews!

-RED PEPPER POWDER IS THE BASE FOR MANY KOREAN RECIPES LIKE SPICY CHICKEN
+RED PEPPER POWDER IS THE BASE FOR MANY KOREAN RECIPES LIKE DAK GALBI (STIR FRY SPICY CHICKEN)

 NORI SEASONING TO ADD ON TOP OF RICE!

-KIKKOMAN PREMIUM SOY SAUCE IS PERFECT FOR DIPPING SUSHI OR ADD ON TOP OF FISH!
+KIKKOMAN PREMIUM SOY SAUCE IS PERFECT FOR DIPPING IN SPICY SALMON SUSHI WITH CRAB OR ADD ON TOP OF EASY CHINESE STEAMED FISH WITH GINGER AND SPRING ONION!

 LEE KUM KEE OYSTER SAUCE IS USED FOR STIR FRIES!
 SUCH A STAPLE & VERSATILE ITEM!

-CJ FOODS GOCHUJANG IS THE BEST FOR ALL KOREAN RECIPES LIKE SPICY CHICKEN
+CJ FOODS GOCHUJANG IS THE BEST FOR ALL KOREAN RECIPES LIKE DAK GALBI (STIR FRY SPICY CHICKEN)

 CJ FOODS SOYBEAN PASTE IS SIMILAR TO MISO PASTE.
 ITS USED IN DIPPING SAUCES OR STEWS.